From Yellow to Orange

 From Yellow to Orange Co., Ltd. is a Japanese music publisher and former video game developer.
 Originally founded in 1994 as Warp Inc. by musician and designer Kenji Eno, the company is best known for its interactive movies, such as D and Enemy Zero, which often featured music composed by Eno himself.
 Following the release of D2, the company briefly rebranded as Super Warp, before settling on its current name in 2001.
-Kenji Eno headed the company until his death in February 2013.
+Kenji Eno headed the company until his death on February 20, 2013.